2023 information

 What time do support drivers head up and how long can they expect to be at the summit?

 Support drivers must head up between 6:15 am and 8 am.
-After 8 am, the Auto Road closes to uphill vehicle traffic.
-At approximately 12 pm, support drivers will start descending the Auto Road with their passengers.
-That is 4-5 hrs at the summit of the “home of world’s worst weather”.
-They should be prepared.
-The summit buildings will be open at 9 am and there will be bathrooms.
-They should have food, water and clothing for themselves and their racers.
+The Auto Road closes to uphill vehicle traffic at 8 am sharp.
+Support drivers, with their passengers, begin descending the Auto Road about noon.
+That means, drivers will spend approximately 4-5 hrs at the summit; “home of world’s worst weather”.
+Everyone should be prepared with food, water, warm clothes (hat, gloves, warm jackets, blankets, etc.).
+Your car is your primary shelter.
+The summit buildings, and indoor rest rooms open at 9 am.
+PLEASE do not 'camp out' in the State Park building, or you will be asked to leave.
+Port-a-johns are available outside.
+Drivers should have food, water and clothing for themselves and their racers.
 Drivers need to drive all the way to the summit and not ‘leapfrog’ with riders – no cars are allowed on the road after the race begins.

 What amenities are available to my support driver at the summit?